fherrera124/dockers/calibre-server/README.md

 $ docker-compose exec calibre bash
 ```

-now you should have access at the terminal of the running container.
-Now run:
+by now, you should be inside the running container.
+Now issue the command:

 ```
 $ calibre-server --userdb users/users.sqlite --manage-users
 ```

-After that command, you should be able add/edit/remove users.
+Now, you should be able add/edit/remove users.